An official website of the United States government

 Wolf Creek Community Forest

-Rennselaer Plateau Alliance
+Rensselaer Plateau Alliance

-This 385-acre community forest in located in the Town of Berlin and lies on the Rennselaer Plateau, known for its unique ecological features and high conservation value.
+This 385-acre community forest in located in the Town of Berlin and lies on the Rensselaer Plateau, known for its unique ecological features and high conservation value.
 Both adults and children will benefit from forest-based experiential learning programs offered on the community forest.
 The forest will serve as training grounds for New York State loggers and Rensselaer Youth Outdoors, part of the USDA Forest Service Children’s Forest Network, works with local schools to push environmental educators into the classroom and bring children out into the forest.

 $361,000.00